 The center will have more moisture as a result.

-Size of the cookie
+Size of the Cookie

 When you bake a cookie, if you start out with a small bit of dough, it’s going to spread out more and cook up crispier.
+This is good if you love crunchy cookies.

 If you scoop out a larger piece of dough, your cookies will not spread as much, allowing it to retain moisture in the middle.
+It will be a chewier cookie.

 - I used a large cookie scoop for my recipe.